-Some study the physics of blimps; other talk about the speed of insects in meters per second, or of Napoleon’s reliance on aluminum.
-Open-ended engineering is play in every definition: it occurs in a defined space, has rules, and its players feel tension between the start and the finish.
-Most projects take week or months of hard work, physically exhausting work, but there is an undeniable satisfaction in pressing the On button for the first time. — Makers
+Some makers study the physics of blimps; others talk about the speed of insects in meters per second, or of Napoleon’s reliance on aluminum.
+Open-ended engineering is play in every definition: it occurs in a defined space, has rules, and its participants feel both joy and tension in its practice.
+Most projects take weeks or months of hard work, physically exhausting work, but there is an undeniable satisfaction in pressing the On button for the first time. — Makers

 I love the 1040.
 I love that you have to decide whether your car has been used as a hearse when adding up small business write-offs on Schedule C. I love that fur-bearing animals are listed in the same category as laptop computers when calculating depreciation. — “I Love the 1040” / All Things Considered, NPR

 has no business on the Lions Gate Bridge at 4 a.m. in winter.
 On the center span, I shivered as a barge slid past, 200 feet below.
 The muffled yap of guard dogs came from a railway yard on the north shore.
 And at the north end of the bridge, four police cruisers conducted a DUI checkpoint.
 A shiny SUV flew by at high speed and braked suddenly when it saw the spinning lights.